nixworks/public/news/2009/10/20/index.md

 ##### North Korea
 ### [ Nine North Koreans who entered the Danish embassy in Hanoi, Vietnam, last month leave for South Korea. ](/news/2009/10/20/nine-north-koreans-who-entered-the-danish-embassy-in-hanoi-vietnam-last-month-leave-for-south-korea.md)
-_Context: Vietnam, South Korea, Hanoi, Denmark, North Korea_
+_Context: North Korea, South Korea, Hanoi, Vietnam, Denmark_

 ##### Richard Herman
 ### [ Richard Herman resigns as the Chancellor of the University of Illinois at Urbana-Champaign as a result of an admissions scandal. ](/news/2009/10/20/richard-herman-resigns-as-the-chancellor-of-the-university-of-illinois-at-urbanaachampaign-as-a-result-of-an-admissions-scandal.md)